Jollywatt/typst-fletcher/docs/manual.typ

 #fletcher.diagram($ L edge("->", bend: #30deg) & P $)
 ```)

-However, don't forget you can also use variables in code-mode, which is more flexible and explicit:
+However, don't forget you can also use variables in code-mode, which is a more explicit and flexible way to reduce repetition of coordinates.

 #code-example-row(```typ
 #fletcher.diagram(node-fill: blue, {